 There is no widely used database for the GCR of where people work.
 To approximate demand for travel, we utilised an innovative approach to create a dataset of general opportunities.
 Relying on publicly accessible Big Data sources, the dataset approximates the spatial distribution of job opportunities in the GCR.
-Using the total number of jobs published by CAPMAS and the relative proportions of industries from the Labor Force Survey (LFS) from the Economic Research Forum, we compute the estimated distribution of jobs and thus arrive at a dataset of the locations and numbers of jobs around the city.
+Using the total number of jobs published by CAPMAS and the relative Final Report v3.3 August '19 update Page 15 proportions of industries from the Labor Force Survey (LFS) from the Economic Research Forum, we compute the estimated distribution of jobs and thus arrive at a dataset of the locations and numbers of jobs around the city.